RetroReversing/retroReversing/pages/ps2/PS2SDK.md

 ee-size | Display the size of sections in a file ee-strings | Standard SNU strings utility to get strings from binary files ee-strip | Strip an executable to remove debugging symbols

+### Debugging
+One important point is that generating debug symbols doesn't ever modify the code generation but there are some optimisation flags that can make debugging more difficult.

+### Emotion Engine Simulator
+The simulator was released before developers got access to the hardware [^3], it is basically an emulator which virtualizes the hardware of the emotion engine on a standard pc.

 ## EENet Library
 ## EyeToy® Vision Library